TheJSPythonator/app/README.md

 # 1. Install Theos.
 You can get Theos from [here](https://theos.dev/docs/).
 # 2. Set up SDKs
 Download your SDKs from [here](https://github.com/theos/sdks).
-Put them in your sdks folder in your Theos installation, e.g if your Theos installation is in your home directory then put them in /home/username/theos/sdks.
+Put them in the sdks folder of your Theos installation, e.g if your Theos installation is in your home directory then put them in /home/username/theos/sdks.
 # 3. Compile
 ``` cd ``` into where you cloned the repo and type ``` make package ```.
 That should do it.
 This will generate a .deb file in the packages folder.
 # 4. Transfer